Is it true that you should stop drinking milk as an adult?

-There is an opinion that such a product necessary for children as milk is not useful and even harmful to adults.
-Milk is supposedly capable of not only provoking the indigestion of the stomach, but also lead to a number of serious, including oncological diseases.
-We decided to check whether it is really so dangerous to drink milk in adulthood.
+There is an opinion that such a necessary product for children as milk is not useful for adults and is even harmful.
+Milk allegedly can not only cause indigestion, but also lead to a number of serious diseases, including cancer.
+We decided to check whether milk is really so dangerous to drink as an adult.

-In milk and dairy products Contained Calcium, vitamin B12 and protein necessary for our body for the work of the muscle and bone system.
-Also, the milk of the milk includes a carbohydrate lactose, for the digestion of which an enzyme of lactase should be produced in the body in the necessary amount.
-The ability to absorb lactose appeared In the human population, only 7500 - 10,000 years ago in those regions where cows were domesticated.
-To date, after taking away from the chest in 80% of people of African and Latin American origin and more than 90% of Asian people, the level of lactase significantly Reduced, that is, older children and adults in these ethnic groups are unable to digest a large amount of milk.
-At the same time, 80–85% of immigrants from the northwestern regions of Europe produce lactase throughout life, which makes milk consumption possible in adulthood.
+In milk and dairy products contained calcium, vitamin B12 and protein, which our body needs for the functioning of the muscular and skeletal systems.
+Milk also contains the carbohydrate lactose, for the digestion of which the body must produce the enzyme lactase in the required quantity.
+Ability to digest lactose appeared in the human population only 7,500 - 10,000 years ago in those regions where cows were domesticated.
+Today, 80% of people of African and Hispanic descent and more than 90% of people of Asian descent have significantly higher lactase levels after weaning. is decreasing, meaning older children and adults in these ethnic groups are unable to digest large quantities of milk.
+At the same time, 80–85% of people from the northwestern regions of Europe produce lactase throughout their lives, which makes it possible for them to consume milk in adulthood.

-For many years, scientists from different countries have been looking for patterns between milk consumption and dairy products and the development of any diseases.
-Immediately we note that they did not consider the question of whether it is worth drinking milk to adults with lactose intolerance, since in this case, milk consumption is guaranteed to be guaranteed will lead To problems with digestion.
+For many years, scientists from different countries have been looking for patterns between the consumption of milk and dairy products and the development of any diseases.
+Let us immediately note that they did not consider the question of whether adults with lactose intolerance should drink milk, since in this case milk consumption is guaranteed will lead to digestive problems.

-In 1997, scientists from Massachusetts They came To the conclusion that significant (two or more glasses per day), milk consumption does not protect women aged 34 to 59 years from the risk of fractures.
-In 2014, Swedish scientists even notedthat women who drink more than three glasses of milk in a day, the risk of fractures increases.
-However, researchers warn against too literally the perception of such results, since they were obtained by observation.
-Consequently, it cannot be ruled out that those who were originally exposed to greater risk of fractures drank a large amount of milk for their prevention.
-Moreover, in the first study, in addition to milk, they studied the effect of calcium additives to prevent fractures.
-Researchers also did not find a significant effect of such additives, that is, calcium, which received food, was not a guarantee of bone strength.
-In 2015, a group of scientists from New Zealand Analyzed 59 scientific publications on the connection of milk consumption and risk of fractures.
-They came to the conclusion that the mineral density of the bones two years after increasing calcium consumption increases slightly, but in the future it remains unchanged, which means that the consumption of milk or additives with calcium cannot sufficiently protect against fractures.
+In 1997, scientists from Massachusetts came concluded that significant (two or more glasses per day) milk consumption did not protect women aged 34 to 59 years from the risk of fractures.
+In 2014, Swedish scientists even notedthat women who drink more than three glasses of milk per day have an increased risk of fractures.
+However, the researchers caution against taking these results too literally, since they were obtained observationally.
+Therefore, it cannot be ruled out that those who were initially at greater risk of fractures drank large amounts of milk to prevent them.
+Moreover, the first study examined the effects of calcium supplementation on fracture prevention in addition to milk.
+Researchers also did not find a significant effect of such supplements, that is, calcium received from food was not a guarantee of bone strength.
+In 2015, a group of scientists from New Zealand analyzed 59 scientific publications on the relationship between milk consumption and the risk of fractures.
+They concluded that bone mineral density increased slightly two years after increasing calcium intake, but remained unchanged thereafter, suggesting that milk intake or calcium supplements may not provide sufficient protection against fractures.

 Free photos of Coffee